planetfederal/workshops/workshops/geoserver/adv/readme.txt

 7. Upload each SLD file in the styles/earth/ directory as a new style in GeoServer and associate each with its namesake layer.

-8. Create a layer group called "earth" that contains each of the layers loaded.
-Suggested order: ocean, cities, coastline, countries, rivers
+8. Load shadedrelief.tif as a GeoTIFF datastore and layer (again in the earth workspace).

-9. Load shadedrelief.tif as a GeoTIFF datastore and layer (again in the earth workspace).
+9. Create a layer group called "earth" that contains each of the layers loaded.
+Suggested order: shadedrelief, ocean, cities, coastline, countries, rivers

 10. Create a PostGIS database called advanced createdb -T template_postgis advanced